 There are many health benefits of blueberries for dogs.
 Some of these advantages include the following:

-Feeding Your Dog Blueberries Muffins.
-A Dog Treat Recipe
+Feeding Your Dog Blueberry Muffins – A Dog Treat Recipe

-If you are into dog’s health and new foods (“super dog food”!), and your pet eats fruits, you need to follow this canine recipe.
+If you’re into dogs’ health and new foods (“super dog food!”), and your pet enjoys fruit, you’re in for a treat.
 Can dogs eat blueberry muffins?
-Yes, but make sure you are prepping the canine recipe, not the human one!
+Yes, as long as you’re prepping the canine recipe, not the human one!

 - a pinch of salt (keep it to the minimum);